 Each pair of DFT calculations is Wannier-projected onto a one-orbital lattice to obtain the supercell Hamiltonian for the $i^\mathrm{th}$ impurity type, $H_\mathrm{supercell}^i$, and the reference Hamiltonian, $H_0$, respectively.
 The difference between the two tight-binding models then defines the Hamiltonian associated with the $i^\mathrm{th}$ impurity,

 for which the Bloch-wave matrix elements are

-Here $\mu^i$ and $\mu_0$ are the chemical potentials of the simulation with and without the impurity, respectively, and the 2D lattice vectors $\mathbf{R}$ and $\mathbf{R}^\prime$ are measured in a coordinate system in which the impurity sits directly above (or below) the origin.
+Here $\mu^i$ and $\mu_0$ are the chemical potentials of the simulation with and without the impurity, respectively, determined directly from the DFT calculations via integration of the DOS.
+The 2D lattice vectors $\mathbf{R}$ and $\mathbf{R}^\prime$ are measured in a coordinate system in which the impurity sits directly above (or below) the origin.
 Unlike the tight-binding Hamiltonian of a translationally invariant system, where all the site energies $V_\mathbf{R}$ are equivalent and the hopping integrals $t_{\mathbf{R}\mathbf{R}'}$ can be classified into a small hierarchy of increasing-range terms (nearest neighbor, next-nearest neighbor, etc.), the impurity Hamiltonian lacks translational symmetry, with $V_\mathbf{R}^i$ and $\delta t_{\mathbf{R}\mathbf{R}^\prime}^i$ falling off with distance from the impurity site.
 It is nevertheless useful to group equivalent terms together: this is illustrated in Fig.~\ref{fig:potential_schematic}, and leads to the momentum-dependent form factors discussed in Appendix~\ref{appendix_impurities} and listed in \mbox{Tables~\ref{tab:impuritiesAOV}--\ref{tab:impuritiesTl}}.
 For the materials of interest here, defects can be classified into two types ––– site-centered and plaquette-centered --- depending on where they sit with respect to the Cu atoms of the CuO$_2$ plane.